-- The likely consequences of any decision in the long-term; - The interests of the Company's employees; - The needs of farmer members and ensuring the best value for their milk; - The need to foster and develop the Company's relationships with external suppliers; - The interests of the consumers of our products and our customers, and; - The need to act responsibly and ensure compliance with Government regulations.
+- The likely consequences of any decision in the long-term; - The interests of the Company's employees; - The need to foster the Company's relationships with suppliers, customers and others: - The impact of the Company's operations on the community and the environment; - The desirability of the Company maintaining a reputation for highstandards and business conduct; and - The need to act fairly as between members of the Company.

 The Board has considered its key stakeholders and the methods of engagement with each of those stakeholders, both at Board level and across the business.
 It receives regular reports from management to enable it to monitor the quality and effectiveness of the arrangements for stakeholder engagement.
-Specific examples of the way in which the Directors have performed their fiduciary duty under section 172 are provided the following section.
+Specific examples of the way in which the

+Directors have performed their fiduciary duty under section 172 are provided the following section.
 The Board has completed a programme of training to ensure that in preparing proposals for Board consideration, managers are aware of the section 172 requirements in Director decision making, ensuring that Directors have the assurance that all relevant stakeholder interests and other relevant matters, are being set out for their consideration.